A Hochschild-Kostant-Rosenberg theorem and residue sequences for logarithmic Hochschild homology: Affine derived logarithmic geometry

 \begin{remark} A log simplicial ring is not a synonym with a simplicial object in the category of log rings, see \cite[Remark 4.18]{SSV16}.
-We use the term \emph{derived log ring} for a derived pre-log ring satisfying the condition of Definition \ref{def:logderived}(1). \end{remark}
+We use the term \emph{animated log ring} for an animated pre-log ring satisfying the condition of Definition \ref{def:logderived}(1). \end{remark}

 There are Quillen pairs between model categories

 The left adjoints in \eqref{equation:Quillenpairs} send $A \in \sCRing$ to $(A, \{1\})$, $M \in \sCMon$ to $\Z[M]$, and $M\in \sCMon$ to $(\Z[M],M)$.
 On the underlying $\infty$-categories, the space of maps